 1. Identify Your Customer

-Before drafting a buyer’s guide, you need to get clear who your target customers are.
-You must personalize your content, so it speaks or appeals directly to them.
+Before drafting a buyer’s guide, you need to get clear about who your target customers are.
+You must personalize your content so it speaks or appeals directly to them.

 To achieve this, you must first have your buyer personas.